dreid1991/md_engine/doc/source/fix-NoseHoover.rst

     The mode in which cell deformations occur; options are "ISO" or "ANISO".
 With mode "ISO", the internal stress tensor is averaged across the three normal components (or 2, for 2D simulations), and a uniform scale factor for the dimensions emerges.
 For "ANISO", the components of the internal stress tensor are not averaged and the individual dimensions are scaled independently.

 ``pressure``
     The set point pressure for the simulation.
-Double type.
+Float type.

 ``timeConstant``
     The time constant associated with the barostat variables.
-Double type.
+Float type.

 ``pressures``
     A list of pressure set points to be used through the simulation.
-List of doubles.
+List of floats.

 ``intervals``
-    A list of turns at which pressure set points change.
-List of integers.
+    A list of fractions through the next run which correspond to the pressures given in ``pressures``.
+List of floats.

 ``pressFunc``
     The pressure set point, implemented as a python function.

-If NPT dynamics are desired, both ``setTemperature`` and ``setPressure`` should be called; the order in which they are called is immaterial.
+For NPT dynamics, both ``setTemperature`` and ``setPressure`` should be called.
+They can be called in any order before the simulation is run.